• Skip to primary navigation

 • Broccoli Cranberry Salad

-• The creamy salad dressing is super simple to make, using 3 ingredients.
+• The creamy dressing comes together with just 3 simple ingredients.

 ingredients needed for the recipe.